Musa Barrow: Atalanta

 Barrow made his professional debut with Atalanta in a 1–0 Coppa Italia loss to Juventus on 30 January 2018.
 He made his Serie A debut for Atalanta in a 1–1 tie with Crotone on 10 February 2018.

 He had his first start on 13 April 2018 in an 0–0 home draw against Inter Milan.

 On 18 September 2019, Barrow made his Champions League debut against Dinamo Zagreb.

 Bologna

 On 17 January 2020, Barrow moved from Atalanta to Bologna on loan with an obligation to buy for a fee reported to be around €13 million.
 Soon after his transfer, Barrow became the starting striker under Siniša Mihajlović and became one of their top scorers of the season despite only arriving in January.
+On 16 December 2020, Barrow scored a spectacular lob from the middle of the pitch in extra time to earn Bologna a 2–2 draw against Spezia.
+He finished the season with 8 goals.
 On 2 July 2021, Bologna purchased his rights.

+On 2 April 2023, Barrow scored a goal in Bologna's 3–0 win against Udinese and dedicated it to Mihajlović, who died in December 2022 from leukemia.
+It was Barrow's third and final Serie A goal of the season, also adding 8 assists.

+Al-Taawoun

+On 4 September 2023, Saudi Pro League side Al-Taawoun announced the signing of Barrow on a three-year contract, for a reported fee of €8 million, which could rise to €10 million with bonuses.
+On 16 September, he scored his first goal on his debut in a 3–2 defeat against Al-Ahli.

+Style of play

+Barrow plays as a left-sided forward.
+He often uses his pace to run down the left wing or cut inside and shoot at goal.
+He is known for his powerful shooting, having scored several goals in the Serie A from outside the box.
+He received criticism for his lack of goalscoring, but his agent Luigi Sorrentino stated that it is because he has to sacrifice a lot in the defensive phases of the game.

 International career

 On 1 June 2018, Barrow scored the only goal for the Gambia U23s in a 1–0 friendly win over the Morocco U23s.

 Barrow made his debut for the senior Gambia national football team in a 1–1 2019 Africa Cup of Nations qualification draw with Algeria on 8 September 2018.

-He played and scored 2 goals in the tournament in the 2021 Africa cup of Nations, his national team's first continental tournament, where they made a sensational quarter-final.
+He played and scored 2 goals in the tournament in the 2021 Africa cup of Nations in Cameroon, his national team's first continental tournament, where they made a sensational quarter-final.